Question & Answer

 Are there any GPA requirements to be admitted into the program or to graduate from the program?

-All students must apply for admission and be enrolled at Coe College in order to take part in Coe’s aviation management concentration in the business administration major and Coe’s flight operations courses in the flight school.
-Admission to Coe College does not guarantee admission to the flight school.
+All students must apply for admission and be enrolled at Coe College in order to take part in Coe’s aviation programs.
+Admission to Coe College does not guarantee admission in the aviation management & flight operations program, though.
 Please see the additional requirements and details below.

 For any Coe classes, students must receive a passing grade to continue through the program.
-Similarly for the flight school courses, students must receive a satisfactory report in their lessons and stage checks.
-If the student does not pass the checkride, they will receive an “Incomplete” and have one term to re-test.
-If they do not pass the class, they will have to retake it before progressing in the program.
+Similarly for the flight operations courses, students must receive satisfactory grades on all exams and stage checks.
+If the student does not pass the aviation exams and checkrides, they may be eligible to receive an “incomplete,” which gives them a set amount of time to re-test.
+Students must complete their ground and flight courses and earn the corresponding FAA certificate or rating at each level of flight training before progressing to the next level of flight training.

 What are the requirements for acceptance into the flight program?